sjp38/linux/Documentation/mm/process_addrs.rst

    establishes this suffices for traversal (there are also lockless variants which eliminate even this requirement, such as :c:func:`!gup_fast`).
-2. **Installing** page table mappings - Whether creating a new mapping or modifying an existing one.
+2. **Installing** page table mappings - Whether creating a new mapping or modifying an existing one in such a way as to change its identity.
 This requires that the VMA is kept stable via an mmap or VMA lock (explicitly not rmap locks).
 3. **Zapping/unmapping** page table entries - This is what the kernel calls clearing page table mappings at the leaf level only, whilst leaving all page tables in place.
 This is a very common operation in the kernel performed on file truncation, the :c:macro:`!MADV_DONTNEED` operation via :c:func:`!madvise`, and others.
-This is performed by a number of functions including :c:func:`!unmap_mapping_range` and :c:func:`!unmap_mapping_pages` among others.
+This is performed by a number of functions including :c:func:`!unmap_mapping_range` and :c:func:`!unmap_mapping_pages`.
    The VMA need only be kept stable for this operation.
 4. **Freeing** page tables - When finally the kernel removes page tables from a userland process (typically via :c:func:`!free_pgtables`) extreme care must be taken to ensure this is done safely, as this logic finally frees all page tables in the specified range, ignoring existing leaf entries (it assumes the caller has both zapped the range and prevented any further faults or modifications within it).

+.. note:: Modifying mappings for reclaim or migration is performed under rmap
+          lock as it, like zapping, does not fundamentally modify the identity of what is being mapped.

 **Traversing** and **zapping** ranges can be performed holding any one of the locks described in the terminology section above - that is the mmap lock, the